-General election for the purposes of this policy, means any election (including a by-election) for one or more members of the New Zealand Parliament.
+General election for the purposes of this policy, means any election (including a byelection) for one or more members of the New Zealand Parliament.

-Local election means an election for member(s) of a territorial authority, regional council or district health board for whom registered electors in the Kawerau District are able to vote.
-At the commencement of this policy, the relevant bodies are the Kawerau District Council, and the Bay of Plenty Regional Council.
+Local election means an election for member(s) of a territorial authority or regional council for whom registered electors in the Kawerau District are able to vote.
+At the commencement of this policy, the relevant bodies are the Kawerau District Council and the Bay of Plenty Regional Council.